h0tbird/booddies/README.md

 ```

 ##### 2. Start the services
-All docker images will be downloaded from the public docker hub the first time you start the services.
+The first time you start the services all docker images will be downloaded from the docker hub.
-The `boot` service is required by all the other services and systemd will ensure it boots first.
 ```
 sudo systemctl start boot data gito cgit regi
 ```